StRobertCHSCS/final-project-mathieu/README.md

 # Final Project - Tappy Tunnel
 ## 1. Objective of the game
 ![Alt text](https://i.imgur.com/yOodX9p.gif)
-Tappy Tunnel is a game in which the player must hit the space bar to cause the player’s character, the green pipe, to move upwards and upon releasing the player's character will fall due to the gravity created in the game .
+Tappy Tunnel(a version of flappy bird) is a game in which the player must hit the space bar to cause the player’s character, the green pipe, to move upwards and upon releasing the player's character will fall due to the gravity created in the game .
 The player must navigate the pipe through a series of openings between the flappy birds.
 Colliding with or getting near a bird flying towards results in a game over.
 Tappy Tunnel is not very agile and often hits hits against the top part of each opening.
 Every time he falls and dies, players can’t help but feel frustrated at having been defeated by what seems like such an easy game.
 They keep trying over and over and over again to beat their previous scores.